Anupamsingh12/discovery-server-node/readme.md

 ## Description

-The **Discovery Server Node** is a simple service registry and discovery tool built with Node.js.
+The **Discovery Server Node** is a service registry and discovery tool built with Node.js.
 It allows services to register, deregister, update heartbeats, and discover other services in a distributed system.
 This server is essential for microservices architectures where services need to communicate with each other.
-The auto-discovery feature makes it easier for services to find and connect with one another without hardcoding their locations.
+The auto-discovery feature simplifies the process for services to find and connect with one another without hardcoding their locations.

 ## Features

-- **Service Registration**: Allows services to register themselves in the discovery server.
+- **Service Registration**: Enables services to register themselves in the discovery server.
 - **Deregistration**: Allows services to deregister themselves when they are no longer active.
 - **Heartbeat Updates**: Services can periodically update their heartbeat to indicate they are still alive.
-- **Service Discovery**: Fetch the list of all registered services with their instances and statuses.
+- **Service Discovery**: Fetches the list of all registered services with their instances and statuses.

 ## Installation